miki151/keeperrl_wiki/Creature/Creature_Guide.md

 [Doppleganger](/keeperrl_wiki/Doppleganger "wikilink")
 <img src="/keeperrl_wiki/Doppleganger.png" title="fig:/keeperrl_wiki/Doppleganger.png" alt="/keeperrl_wiki/Doppleganger.png" width="100" />
 '' Absorber of living bodies and their capabilities, the Doppelganger can be one of the scarier demons available to Evil Keepers.
-Conversely, they're reputed to never be *quite* as capable as the folks they absorb, so their true capability is in mixing the abilites of many different creatures.
+Conversely, they're reputed to never be *quite* as capable as the folks they absorb, so their true capability is in mixing the abilities of many different creatures.
 Keepers have been known to wish there were some way they could gain the absorbption capabilities of a Doppleganger for themselves...

 [Dragon](/keeperrl_wiki/Dragon "wikilink")
 ''Dragons are generally Huge beasts capable of winged flight and devastating bites and breath, but vulnerable to archers.
 Keepers often prize them as personal mounts.
 Since they're generally classified by their color, check specific colors of dragon for more information.

 [Driad](/keeperrl_wiki/Driad "wikilink")
 <img src="/keeperrl_wiki/Driad.png" title="fig:/keeperrl_wiki/Driad.png" alt="/keeperrl_wiki/Driad.png" width="100" />
-'' Tree dwellers who can see and shoot past threes as though the trees were not there, Driads can and will shoot any invader they can see to pieces.
+'' Forest dwellers who can see and shoot past trees as though the trees were not there, Driads can and will shoot any invader they can see to pieces.
 If only there was a way to spot them first...

 [Duke](/keeperrl_wiki/Duke "wikilink")
 <img src="/keeperrl_wiki/Knightboss.png" title="fig:/keeperrl_wiki/Knightboss.png" alt="/keeperrl_wiki/Knightboss.png" width="100" />